-Today, Indeed is one of the most popular networks used to source job candidates.
+Indeed is one of the most common ways companies post jobs - and candidates look for open roles.
 With a little time and effort, you can create a job posting for your open position and publish it on the platform.

 In case you’re new to Indeed, we’re going to show you how to post a job on Indeed, equip you with a handful of helpful posting tips, and even offer a potentially game-changing alternative to posting on the platform yourself.